 - Hours: The morning shift starts at 8:00 am, unless otherwise arranged with Lisa.
 Morning shift hours are likely to be from 8 to 1:00 and sometimes, 2:00.
 Occasionally, there are special projects.
 Lunch breaks are unpaid.
 Hours may shift with the change of seasons.
 Positions are part-time, no benefits.

 - Dress: Even though it’s a barn, appropriate dress is a must.
 No tank tops or low-cut clothes.
 Appropriate footwear and layers of clothing are needed for the various seasons.
 Absolutely no flip-flops or Crocks, as serious injuries can result if you were to get stepped on.
 Leather boots/shoes are the most ideal.

 - Weather: Be prepared for anything.
 You will need to be able to work in extreme heat, extreme mud and extreme cold.
 You will need to provide your own coats, boots and gloves.

 - Cell Phones: Please limit your cell phone use and texting to emergencies during working hours.
 Cell coverage is not very good, so you can give the house phone number to family in case of an emergency.

 - No Smoking, No Drinking, No Drugs on the property.

-- You must be able to lift a minimum of 50 pounds.
+- Being able to lift a minimum of 50 pounds is an essential function of the job.
+We are not able to make any accommodations.
 Grain bags are 50 lbs and hay bales may be more.

 - Greet all customers, volunteers and co-workers in a friendly manner.
 Keep conversations kid-friendly.
 Parents trust we provide a safe and nurturing environment for their children and teens.